pencil2d/pencil2d.github.io/_drafts/pencil2d-0.7.0-release.md

 + Fixed an issue where the undo and redo shortcuts were erroneously disabled under certain circumstances - [#1721](https://github.com/pencil2d/pencil/pull/1721)
 + Fixed an issue where deleting a sound layer on Windows would under certain circumstances lead to a crash - [#1731](https://github.com/pencil2d/pencil/pull/1731)
 + Fixed an issue where playback of certain sound clips was truncated on Windows - [#1733](https://github.com/pencil2d/pencil/pull/1733), [#1756](https://github.com/pencil2d/pencil/pull/1756)

-  Please note that in order to benefit from this bug fix in existing projects, it is necessary to re-import affected sound clips.
+  >Please note that in order to benefit from this bug fix in existing projects, it is necessary to delete and re-import affected sound clips with this new version.

 + Fixed an issue where the use of valid file name extensions was not properly enforced in file save dialogs - [#1736](https://github.com/pencil2d/pencil/pull/1736)
 + Fixed several issues where the timeline was drawn incorrectly - [#1737](https://github.com/pencil2d/pencil/pull/1737)
 + Fixed an issue where dragging the timeline with the middle mouse button could inadvertently alter the frame selection - [#1737](https://github.com/pencil2d/pencil/pull/1737)